Greater Johannesburg and Environs – Northern Farm Nature Reserve

 About the Birding Site

 This 2500ha reserve is one of Gauteng’s more popular reserves with more than 270 species recorded.
-The farm is a mosaic of habitats including pasture with cattle pens and grasslands interspersed with exotic tree stands with wetlands, canals and dams with reedbed fringes and has the Jukskei river running along the south-western boundary.
+The farm is a mosaic of habitats including pasture with cattle pens and grasslands interspersed with exotic tree stands with wetlands, canals and dams with reedbed fringes and has the Jukskei River running along the south-western boundary.
 It has a number of reasonably well-maintained dirt roads suitable for sedan motors.
 Please ensure you remain on the roads and don’t drive off-road whilst birding – however walking is encouraged.

 Other Related Information